jasmine-sinon/jasmine-sinon/README.md

 ## Contributors

-Thanks to [Augusto Rocha Elesbão](https://github.com/aelesbao) for adding Exception matchers.
+Thanks to:

+* @aelesbao for Exception matchers
+* @theinterned for, er, match matchers